ministryofjustice/feed-importer/README.md

                                     |_|
 ```
 # Feed Importer
-Wordpress Plugin that parses feed into Wordpress DB.
+Wordpress Plugin that parses feed into Wordpress DB..